kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(b\) Each contract under a project must meet the requirements of local law.

-\(c\) No sponsor may issue any change order under any of its construction contracts or enter into a supplemental agreement unless three copies of that order or agreement have been sent to and approved by the Area Manager. §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.47   Performance of construction work: Letting of contracts.|§151.47]] and 151.49 apply to supplemental agreements as well as to original contracts.
+\(c\) No sponsor may issue any change order under any of its construction contracts or enter into a supplemental agreement unless three copies of that order or agreement have been sent to and approved by the Area Manager. [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.47   Performance of construction work: Letting of contracts.|§§151.47]] and 151.49 apply to supplemental agreements as well as to original contracts.

-\(d\) This section and §[[Volume 3/I Airports/0151 Federal aid to airports.md#§151.47   Performance of construction work: Letting of contracts.|§151.47]] through 151.49 do not apply to contracts with the owners of airport hazards, (as described in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.39   Project eligibility.|§151.39]](b)), buildings, pipe lines, power lines, or other structures or facilities, for installing, extending, changing, removing, or relocating that structure or facility.
+\(d\) This section and [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.47   Performance of construction work: Letting of contracts.|§§151.47]] through 151.49 do not apply to contracts with the owners of airport hazards, (as described in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.39   Project eligibility.|§151.39]](b)), buildings, pipe lines, power lines, or other structures or facilities, for installing, extending, changing, removing, or relocating that structure or facility.
 However, the sponsor must obtain the approval of the Area Manager before entering into such a contract.

 \(e\) No sponsor may allow a contractor or subcontractor to begin work under a project until—